Quadratic Base Change and the Analytic Continuation of the Asai L-function: A new Trace formula approach: Preliminaries

 A bit of terminology is needed before we can define the Kuznetsov trace formula.
-We closely follow, and leave much of the details, to \cite{BMP1} .
-We consider the algebraic group $\GG=R_{K/\QQ}$(SL$_2)$ over~$\QQ$ obtained by restriction of scalars applied to SL$_2$ over~$K$.
+We closely follow \cite{BMP1} .
+Consider the algebraic group $\GG=R_{\mathbf{K}/\QQ}$(SL$_2)$ over~$\QQ$ obtained by restriction of scalars applied to SL$_2$ over~$\mathbf{K}$.
 We have

 $G$ contains $K:=$ SO$_2(\RR)^2$ as a maximal compact subgroup.